-In our daily life, we deal with many types of information or data such as names, addresses, money, date, stock quotes, statistics and more.
+In our daily life, we deal with many types of information.The information includes names, addresses, money, date, stock quotes, statistics and more.
 If you are in business or working as a professional, you have to handle even more data.
 For example, a doctor need to keep track of patients’ personal and medical information such as names, addresses, phone numbers as well as blood pressure readings, blood sugar readings,surgical history, medicines prescribed in the past and more.
 On the other hand, businesses usually have to manage large amount of data pertaining to products and customers.
 All these data need to be organized into a database for the ease of data management.

 29.2 Creating a Database Application in Visual Basic 2012